Updated: 3/6/23 | March 6th, 2023

 - No foreign transaction fees

-card_name card is the upgraded version of the Explorer, making it the best card for die-hard United fans.
-While it has a hefty price tag of $250 per year, if you’re a regular United flier the perks more than make up for it (the $125 annual credit cuts that fee in half right off the bat).
-While there is no lounge access included, the free checked baggage alone can save you a fortune, making this a must-have airline card.
+If you’re looking for a premium United card, the United QuestSM Card is the upgraded version of the Explorer.
+While it has a hefty price tag of $250 per year, if you’re a regular United flier the perks more than make up for it.
+The card comes with an annual $125 United® purchase credit that cuts that fee in half right off the bat (terms apply).

 Regardless of which airline you prefer (I’m a Delta guy, myself), don’t leave free flights on the table.
-Pick up one of these cards and start travel hacking today so you can enjoy free flights, perks, and upgrades for your next trip!
+Pick up one of these cards and start collecting points and miles today so you can enjoy free flights, perks, and upgrades for your next trip!

 For a full list of all my favorite points-earning credit cards, visit this page here.